The MSC is now accepting applications for the SRI 2021!

 The Summer Research Institute (SRI) is a maritime security-focused research program for undergraduate and graduate-level STEM students.
-The eight-week intensive program emphasizes critical thinking and multidisciplinary research to generate innovative ideas and solutions to address complex maritime and homeland security issues.
-Click here to download a copy of the SRI 2020 Program Brochure and on the following link to review descriptions of this summer's anticipated student research projects.
-(SRI 2020 student projects)
+The program emphasizes critical thinking and multidisciplinary research to generate innovative ideas and solutions to address complex maritime and homeland security issues.

 - Students engage in seminars and guest lectures by homeland security practitioners.

-- Participate in hands-on research, through modeling and simulation projects, data collection, and real-time analysis.
+- Participate in multidisciplinary hands-on research, through modeling and simulation projects, data collection, and real-time analysis.

 - Attend field-visits to port facilities and homeland security operational environments.

-- Collaborate as part of a motivated student team to address timely and relevant homeland security concerns, and present research outcomes to MSC researchers and DHS officials.
+- Work as part of a motivated student team to address timely and relevant homeland security concerns and present research outcomes to MSC researchers and DHS officials.

 - Students learn to conduct research under the mentorship of MSC research investigators and Stevens faculty members.